 The most recent data indicates the following credits are used to reduce corporations' tax liability.
 Companies are prohibited from using the credits to reduce their tax liability below the \$250 minimum tax, beginning with the 2002 income year (CGS Sec.
 12-219(a)(3) and 223(c)).
-The total value of credits allowed in any income year is limited to 70% of pre-credit tax liability under either the net income or the capital base (CGS Sec.
+Through the 2014 income year, the total value of credits allowed in any income year is limited to 70% of pre-credit tax liability under either the net income or the capital base (CGS Sec.
 12-217zz).
+Beginning with the 2015 income year the limit is reduced to 50.01% of pre-credit liability (PA 15-244), though the limit is gradually raised over four years back to the 70% level by the 2019 income year with respect to the Research and Development and Urban and Industrial Site Reinvestment tax credits only.